savonet/blog/_posts/2024-10-11-a-faster-liquidsoap-part-deux.md

 Memory consumptions in liquidsoap has been a topic for a while and one that, admittedly, we had not seriously tackled for a too long.

 The `2.3.x` release was a good opportunity to catch up with this.
+It turned out that, with the new script caching, we can get initial memory consumption close to the `1.3.x` levels!

-Well, first, it turned out that we had to actually start with **how to check for memory usage?**
+But, first, let's look at **how to check for memory usage?**.
+Because, well, it turns out that this isn't easy at all..

 ## The labyrinth of memory allocation